equinor/iterative_ensemble_smoother/README.md

 **iterative_ensemble_smoother** is a Python package that implements the subspace iterative ensemble smoother as described in [evensen2019](https://www.frontiersin.org/articles/10.3389/fams.2019.00047/full).
 This algorithm is particularly effective for problems with a large number of parameters (e.g., millions) and a few realizations or samples (e.g., hundreds).

+Currently, two main algorithms are implemented:

+* :class:`SIES` - Subspace Iterative Ensemble Smoother - based on the method developed in :cite:t:`evensen2018analysis`.
+* :class:`ESMDA` - Ensemble Smoother with Multiple Data Assimilation - based on the method developed in :cite:t:`EMERICK2013`.

 ## Installation